 3. Make Your Workspace More Functional

 Having practical items such as folders that are color-coded according to their importance helps a lot when you are working.
-You don't have to rush out to the market and buy new stuff; you can use what’s already present in your home.
+To organize a home office, you don't have to rush out to the market and buy new stuff; you can use what’s already present in your home.
 You might even have folders or files somewhere around the home, but old boxes, colored paper, and some sticky tape can also do the trick.

 Clean and Organize Your Desk